Auckland water use ban hits as thousands of freed boaties will need to wash down

 When the Herald approached Watercare with the looming conundrum, the council's water management arm said there were no exemptions for boaties to deal with this problem.

-But in a statement today, Watercare said it was "investigating the possibility of providing non-potable water at marinas".
+But in a statement later, Watercare said it was "investigating the possibility of providing non-potable water at marinas".
+Watercare is the council's water management arm.

-This was echoed by the office of Mayor Phil Goff after the Herald's approach for comment.
+Mayor Phil Goff's office echoed the statement after being approached by the Herald.

 The first stage of restrictions bans the use of outdoor hoses and water blasters.

-This means people wanting to wash down their boats, which after nearly two months of Covid-19 pandemic movement restrictions may be looking a little neglected, will be out of luck.
+Busfield said good citizen boat owners should comply with the water restrictions when it comes to cleaning the whole boat.

+He said Watercare had not approached the association over the water use ban, nor had his organisation spoken to Watercare.

-Marina Operators Association chairman Chris Galbraith thinks that's reasonable given the severity of the water shortage situation and notes how badly the Far North has had it.
+Marina Operators Association chairman Chris Galbraith also thinks it's reasonable that an overall post-lockdown clean is off the agenda given the severity of the water shortage situation.

 "It's a consistent response to drought.
-Everyone has to endure it," he said, while noting that his organisation, which has 50 marina members, was more representative of boats with in-board engines, which unlike trailer boats, don't need fresh water for flushing motors.
+Everyone has to endure it," he said.

+The typical boat tied up at Auckland's marinas won't face the no-hosing problem.

-In-board engine boats tended to have their own water supplies and some had their own salination systems which took the salt out of water, he said.
+Most have in-board engines which have their own wash systems and many bigger boats have desalination systems which remove the salt from water.

 Westhaven Marina manager Karenza Harris said the marina had put signs up on-site and advised on its website that no hoses could be used or water blasting done.